isaacnmm/pestpolicy-hugo2XX/content/posts/where-do-fruit-flies-come-from/index.md

 The flowers from various plants also hold breeding grounds for these fruit flies.
 This is attributed by nectar produced by these particular flowers.
 In case your compound or yard has these flowers, expect some fruit flies within.

-Once the attractants are depleted from the vicinity, these fruit flies looks for any available option around which could be: in your house, nearby hotel or even damping site
-- just by use of smell.
+Once the attractants are depleted from the vicinity, these fruit flies looks for any available option around which could be: in your house, nearby hotel or even damping site- just by use of smell.

 ##  **How does weather change favors existence of fruit flies?**

 Fruit flies tend to thrive very well during summer than in winter.
 This is attributed by the fact that temperature accelerate rotting/fermentation activity, which in turn releases a scent that attracts the fruit flies.
 Moreover, warm temperature favors breeding of these fruit flies in a given environment.

 Fruit flies also work best during dusk or dawn.
 They like dim light environment more as compared to the bright light areas.
-This does not mean that you wont find them in bright
+This does not mean that you wont find them in bright-lit regions.
-- lit regions.
 No!
 Only that dim light is more favorable for Fruit flies.

 During winter.
 You may experience less fruit flies as compared to summer.
 This wont overlook the fact that you will see some of them in your household!
 However, the number will drastically fall.
 This tells you why some people rarely experience fruit flies problems in their locality.